thomasvnl/dsmr-reader/docs/installation.rst

         zcat <PATH-TO-POSTGRESQL-BACKUP.sql.gz> | sudo sudo -u postgres psql dsmrreader

+Now continue at chapter 2 below (Dependencies).

 (Legacy) MySQL/MariaDB
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 .. warning::

-    Support for the MySQL database backend is deprecated from now on and will be removed in a later release.
+    Support for the MySQL database backend is deprecated and will be removed in a later release.
-    Please use a PostgreSQL database instead.
+    Please use a PostgreSQL instead.
+You can :doc:`find a guide for migrating to PostgreSQL in the FAQ<faq>`.

 Install MariaDB.
 You can also choose to install the closed source MySQL, as they should be interchangeable anyway.
 ``libmysqlclient-dev`` is required for the virtualenv installation later in this guide.